Netmore

 Minimizing water consumption & more

-In a press release about the Yorkshire Water project, Smith specifically highlighted Netmore’s expertise in such areas.
+In a press release about the Yorkshire Water project, Wilson specifically highlighted Netmore’s expertise in such areas.
 “They collectively have the ability to help us deliver our ambitious goals and success criteria related to leakage, water efficiency, customer experience, and operational carbon emissions,” he said.

 It’s the exact kind of progress Netmore enables and supports.